Sidebar

 Profile EP

-Emile Pranauskaite is a fourth-year Bachelor's student of Biochemistry.
+Emile Pranauskaite is 2nd year Master student of Biochemistry.
 Emile is interested in cell encapsulation and how different types of cells are acting inside microfluidic devices and droplets.
 She is investigating how to reduce cell sedimentation, clumping and other mechanisms of cell losses during the encapsulation process.
 In her spare time, Emile enjoys running, playing the piano, and painting 🖼.
 People who work hard to achieve their goals inspire and motivate me.

 Our amazing former lab members: